Tracy Thornton: Career

 Thornton has been featured in DRUM!
 Magazine, Spin magazine, Modern Drummer, Global Rhythm, Billboard Online and MTV.com.
 His internationally acclaimed “Pan For Punks, A Steelpan Tribute to The Ramones” CD was voted as one of the top 10 CDs of 2006 by Global Rhythm magazine.

 Thornton's music has also been featured in television shows including CBS’ drama “NCIS LA”, Comedy Central's hit “Workaholics”, “Keeping Up With The Kardashians” and a Trini Tunes cartoon short “De Wild Meat Famalee”.

-Thornton is also well known as the founder and director of the nationally renowned youth steel band “Sons of Steel,” which quickly gain a reputation as the Nation's Most Exciting Steel Drum Band during its four-year run.
+Thornton is also well known as the founder and director of the youth steel band “Sons of Steel.”
 Sons of Steel toured with the original Wailer's Band and performed at Walt Disney World's Epcot Center, as well as with Trinidad and Tobago's soca king Machel Montano, Iwer George and Shadow, to name a few.
 Sons of Steel also performed on Univision's Variety show “Sabado Gigante,” which has more than 100 million viewers worldwide.

 Tracy is also the founder of “Pan Rocks!”.
-He is the first to combine his first love (rock music) with steel drums.
-He has recorded and released “Pan Rocks”, “Pan Rocks II…Pan Bangerz Ball” and “Pan Rocks lll…Ska Punk’d” where you'll hear your favorite rock, punk and heavy metal classics all done in a thunderous steelpan style!
-He also puts on “Pan Rocks” concerts that combine steel bands and musicians nationally and internationally to form 30 to over 100 piece steel orchestras strictly to perform and rock out the music from his trilogy of “Pan Rocks” CDs!
+He has recorded and released “Pan Rocks”, “Pan Rocks II…Pan Bangerz Ball” and “Pan Rocks lll…Ska Punk’d” where they cover many popular songs in steel drum.
+He also puts on “Pan Rocks” concerts that combine steel bands and musicians nationally and internationally to form 30 to over 100 piece steel orchestras strictly to perform and rock out the music from his trilogy of “Pan Rocks” CDs.